Sergiu13372/MIE-821-MAP-Lab_Project/README.md

 The Laboratory Project for M.A.P. for UBB Cluj, Year2, semester1

-Add this Project to either your Eclipse ENV or IntelliJ ENV that have JavaFX installed and run it
+Add this Project to either your Eclipse ENV or IntelliJ ENV that has JavaFX installed and run it

 The app looks like this: